 I was born in 1987, or so they tell me.
 The truth is – I can not personally recall anything at all happening that entire year.
 Apparently, I’m also an American born Californian, through absolutely no fault of my own.

 I grew up outside of New Orleans, in Slidell, LA, where I came to believe that relative humidity above 75% is stiflingly unacceptable.
-It was not until circa 2018 that I realized humidity can be tolerated – if one is given ready access to white sand beaches and the clear blue ocean.
+It was not until circa 2018 that I realized humidity can be tolerated – if one is given ready access to uncrowded white sand beaches and a clear blue ocean.

-Sometime between 1987 and 2019, I acquired passions for: exploring, learning, writing, educating, technology, photography, gardening, cooking, and programming.
+Sometime between 1987 and 2020, I acquired passions for: exploring, learning, writing, educating, technology, photography, gardening, cooking, and programming.